BroculaDev/gravityforms-csv-schedule-export/README.md

 Gravity Forms Schedule Entries Export
 ================
+# Under Development

+This plugin is currently under development and currently does not work.

 ### Description

 This plugin allows you to set forms to export entries to a .CSV file and send them to email addresses on a schedule.
 The purpose of this it to allow web admins to send form submissions collected on a schedule to people that may not have access to them in the sites back-end.
 An example of this would be sales lead to a companies sales staff.